flightphp/core/README.md

         // This will match /user/1234
     });

-You can also user the wildcard character `*` for matching:
+You can also use the wildcard character `*` for matching:

     Flight::route('/blog/*', function(){
         // This will match /blog/2000/02/01